 However common sense needs to be applied to the offer of training opportunities.
-A fixed term employees may well need some training to do the job efficiently, in the same way that a permanent employee would.
-However clearly it would be inappropriate to offer a long term training programme to a short (fixed) term employee.
+A fixed term employee may well need some training to do the job efficiently, in the same way that a permanent employee would.
+However clearly it would be inappropriate to offer a long term training programme to an employee who is on a short (fixed) term contract.